casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ### Buffers to capture ADC Data Valid, ADC Channel 1 and ADC Channel 2 ###
-The ADC data valid, ADC data channel 1 and ADC data channel 2 (output) need to be connected to a bitfield snapshot block for data capture analysis (located in CASPER DSP Blockset->Scopes), as shown below.
+The ADC data valid, ADC data channel 1 and ADC data channel 2 (output) need to be connected to a bitfield snapshot block for data capture analysis (located in CASPER DSP Blockset -> Scopes), as shown below.
 Using this block, we can capture 1024 ADC samples, read it back and store them as files.
 These files can then be plotted using a Matlab script and analysed.

 Bitfield snapshot blocks are a standard way of capturing snapshots of data in the CASPER tool-set.
 A bitfield snap block contains a single shared BRAM allowing capture of 32-bit words (this is a limitation of the new AXI interfacing at the moment).